blender-to-gmstudio/blender-gms-vtx-buffer/README.md

 ### In GameMaker

-* Load the file in a buffer
+* Load the file as a buffer using [buffer_load](https://manual.gamemaker.io/monthly/en/GameMaker_Language/GML_Reference/Buffers/buffer_load.htm).
-* Define the vertex format, either in the code editor or load it from the .json file
+* Define the vertex format, either in the code editor or load it from the JON file.
-* Create a vertex buffer from the buffer using the created vertex format
+* Create a vertex buffer from the buffer using the created vertex format.
-* Create a shader with vertex attributes that correspond to the vertex format
+* Create a shader with vertex attributes that correspond to the vertex format.
-* Draw the model using the shader
+* Draw the model using the shader.

 To export the vertex format, tick `Export Object Data`.
 This generates an additional .json file which contains a description of the vertex format.